Riley-D-1/Elysium-The-duels-of-Arcana/README.md

 ## Rules/How to play
 You will be given all availble actions each round and must use input to navaiget around the mystical world.
+You need to enter to corresponding number and complete duels to reach lvl 25 before searching for the council and finding the truth.

 ## Installation